benmvp/slides/md/2015-es6-nodevember.md

 - Object destructuring can also be done in function headers to simulate named parameters
 - Now, not only is `options` defaulted in the function header, but it's immediately destructured into the variables the function cares about
 - And now anyone looking at the function header can tell what properties matter
-- I'll be the first to admit that the code doesn't feel all that readable
+- How many people find destructuring to make the code less readable?
+  - You're not alone!
+  - I feel the same way too!
   - Of all the ES6 syntactic sugar features, destructuring seems the least readable to me
   - But I hope that as we all get familiar with the syntax, it'll become more readable
-- Let's go ahead and take a look at array destructuring while we're here...

 /////